Pietot/KNN-Visualizer/README.md

 - You can choose between 10, 50 or 100 points

-- Show the background with all the predictions
+- Show the background with all the predictions (you can press the spacebar on the desktop version to show/hide it)

 - Change the position of the points without reloading the page

+- Show/hide the top stats (press the "h" key on the desktop version to show/hide it)

 ## 2 - Improve the project